Construction Activities 2009-2025

-Over the past several years we renovated the buildings to the left and right of the entrance and around the central hub of the complex.
+Over the past several years we renovated the buildings of the entire complex.
 The following provides an overview of the construction work.

 2008-09 Building 11: Installing the Kantine